ben-alrdy/alrdy-animate/README.md

 - `text-fade`: Fades the text in, starts with 30% opacity.
 - `text-appear`: Fades the text in, starts with 0% opacity.

+## Sticky Nav

+You can use the `aa-nav="sticky"` attribute to create a sticky navigation bar that slides out of view when the user scrolls down and slides back in when the user scrolls up.
+It's easing defaults to `back.inOut` and the duration defaults to `0.4s`.
+You can overwrite both by adding `aa-easing` and `aa-duration` to the nav element.

 ## Contributing